D Phrygian scale for guitar.

 The D Phrygian scale consists of seven notes.
 These can be described as steps on the guitar fingerboard according to the following formula: half, whole, whole, whole, half, whole, whole from the first note to the same in the next octave.

-The D Phrygian is a mode of the Bb Major Scale.
+The D Phrygian is the third mode of the Bb Major Scale.
 It contains exactly the same notes, but starts on another note.
+Since Phrygian has a Minor scale quality it can also be seen as a mode of the G Minor.

-The D Phrygian has Minor scale qualities and is the same as the D Minor apart from one note, the second in the scale.
+The D Phrygian is also the same as the D Minor apart from one note, the second in the scale.

 This scale is typically played in styles such as Spanish music and metal.

-The easiest way to learn this scale is to think of it as the Bb Major starting on its third note.
+The easiest way to learn this scale is to think of it as either the Bb Major starting on its third note or the G Minor starting on its fifth note.

 Chords that are related to this scale are the following: